NMOSD & MOGAD

 |---|---|

-| Optic neuritis | Most common presentation in adults; bilateral, anterior, with optic disc edema (papillitis); perineural sheath enhancement on MRI; often good visual recovery |
+| Optic neuritis | Most common presentation in adults; often longitudinally extensive (>50% of nerve length) with optic disc edema (papillitis) and perineural/sheath enhancement; bilateral common; good visual recovery typical |

 | ADEM | Most common presentation in children; large fluffy white matter lesions; often monophasic in children; deep gray matter involvement |